Quantile tomography: using quantiles with multivariate data

 A boundary point of a convex set that admits more than one tangent is called \emph{rough} (singular).
 It is known---see Theorem 2.2.4 of \citet{Sch93}---that such points are quite exceptional; in particular, for any closed convex set in $\reals^2$, the set of rough points is at most countable.
 Convex, closed subsets of $\reals^d$ having no rough points are called \emph{smooth}, consistently with the natural geometric perception of the boundary in this case.
 If $D(p)$ is smooth, then the collection of its tangent halfspaces is in one-one correspondence with the collection of $p$-th directional quantile halfspaces, with the same boundaries, but in opposite directions.

 Although the assumption of smoothness may sound optimistically mild, the examples in \citet{RouRut99} show that distributions with depth contours having a few rough points are not that uncommon.
-It may be argued that all these examples have somewhat contrived flavor, especially when the support of the distribution is some regular geometric figure.
-It is not impossible that typical population distributions have smooth depth contours---however, we were not able to find a suitable formal condition reinforcing this belief, beyond the somewhat restricted realm of elliptically-contoured distributions.
+However, it may be argued that all these examples have somewhat contrived flavor, especially when the support of the distribution is some regular geometric figure; it is not unlikely that typical population distributions have smooth depth contours---but we were not able to find a suitable formal condition reinforcing this belief, beyond the somewhat restricted realm of elliptically-contoured distributions.
 Recall that the distribution is called \emph{elliptic} if it can be transformed by an affine transformation to a circularly symmetric, rotationally-invariant distribution.
+The following theorem, in particular, confirms the fact mentioned earlier: normal contours allow for the retrieval of \emph{all} directional quantile lines. \begin{Thm} The directional quantile envelopes of any elliptic distribution are smooth. \end{Thm}